AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

    *https://&lt;aemserver&gt;:&lt;port&gt;/aem/forms.html/content/dam/formsanddocuments-fdm/we-gov*

-1. Select the “We.gov Microsoft Dynamics CRM FDM” and select “Properties”.
+1. Select the "We.gov Microsoft Dynamics CRM FDM" and select "Properties".

    ![Properties of Dynamics CRM FDM](assets/properties_dynamics_crm.jpg)

-1. Navigate to the “Update Source” tab.
+1. Navigate to the "Update Source" tab.
-1. Ensure that the “Context-Aware Configuration” is set to “/conf/we-gov” and that the configured data source is “ms-dynamics-odata-cloud-service”.
+1. Ensure that the "Context-Aware Configuration" is set to "/conf/we-gov" and that the configured data source is "ms-dynamics-odata-cloud-service".

    ![Configured data source](assets/configured_data_source.jpg)